 Earn CME with Engaging Sessions

-Accreditation for the 2023 Annual Clinical & Scientific Meeting
+Accreditation for the 2024 Annual Clinical & Scientific Meeting

-The American College of Obstetricians and Gynecologists (ACOG) is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.
-This live educational activity is designated for a maximum of 18.5 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+American College of Obstetricians and Gynecologists (ACOG) is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.
+This live educational activity is designated for a maximum of 15.5 AMA PRA Category 1 Credits™.* Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Learning Objectives